nicholasg-dev/fixaugment/README.md

 - **Augment: Toggle Limit Bypass**: Enable or disable the limit bypass features
 - **Augment: Reset Usage Counter**: Manually reset the usage counter

-## About the Author
+## About the Extension

-This extension is developed and maintained by MrXploisLite.
-For support, feature requests, or bug reports, please visit the [GitHub repository](https://github.com/MrXploisLite/fix-augment).
+This extension is a fork of the original Fix Augment extension by MrXploisLite, modified to work with Windsurf 1.97.0.
+For support, feature requests, or bug reports, please visit the [GitHub repository](https://github.com/nicholasg-dev/fixaugment).

-**Enjoy using Fix Augment!**
+**Enjoy using Fix Augment Windsurf!**